 View Related Products by Product Action

-Keywords: MMPIP hydrochloride, supplier, Potent, allosteric, mGlu7, mGluR7-selective, antagonists, Group, III, Receptors, Glutamate, Metabotropic, Glutamate, (Metabotropic), Group, III, Receptors, Glutamate, (Metabotropic), Group, III, Receptors, Tocris Bioscience
+Keywords: MMPIP hydrochloride, MMPIP hydrochloride supplier, Potent, allosteric, mGlu7, mGluR7-selective, antagonists, Group, III, Receptors, Glutamate, Metabotropic, NAM, (Metabotropic), 2963, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for MMPIP hydrochloride include: